Team-Spoofemon/roto/README.md

 # Rise of the Olympians (ROTO)

-An action-adventure style game that is inspired by Greek mythology.
+An action-adventure style RPG that is inspired by early Greek mythology.

 ## Concept